kristenjin811/chat-catch/docs/JaredPlanningAPIDesign.md

 9. As a user, I want to modify a message that I already sent, so that the message speaks what I want to say.
 10. As a chatroom creator, I want to add other user into a chatroom that I am in, so that the user can chat together in the group.
-11. As a user, I want to accept a chatroom membership, so that I can talk in the chatroom.
+11. As a user, I want to accept a chatroom membership, so that I can communicate with other users in the chatroom.
 12. As a creator of a chatroom, I want to delete a member from the group, so that I have control on which users can be in this chatroom.